 3. 19% of bloggers now include video in their typical posts.
 (OptinMonster)

-6. 90% of the bloggers add images to their blogs.
+5. 90% of bloggers add images to their blogs.
 (Semrush)

 Guest Blogging Statistics